7 Tips for Buying a Musical Instrument for Less

-Or, alternatively, if you have a possible instrument to buy, solicit their opinions on whether the price is a good deal, and what any repair costs might be.
+Alternatively, if you have a possible instrument to buy, solicit their opinions on whether the price is a good deal and what any repair costs might be.

-If you want your student to participate in a music program, but cannot afford to get him his own instrument, talk to the music director.
-Many schools have a few of each instrument, just not enough to offer one to every student that wants to play it.
+If you want your student to participate in a music program but cannot afford to get him an instrument, talk to the music director.
+Many schools have a few of each instrument, just not enough to offer every student who wants to play it.

-Even if they don’t, it’s likely that the school owns several of the more expensive, less popular instruments, such as tuba or bassoon.
-They are also almost certain to have their own percussion instruments, which only require the beginner to purchase a pair of sticks and a drum pad.
+Even if they don’t, the school likely owns several of the more expensive, less popular instruments, such as tubas or bassoons.
+They are also almost sure to have their own percussion instruments, which only require the beginner to purchase a pair of sticks and a drum pad.